jayadeepravuri/CHARLOTTE-MAE/project one/readdme.md

 ### Accesibility

-* Lighthouse Devtool from Google Chrome used for testing.
+* Lighthouse Devtool from Google Chrome was used for checking the performance of the website.
+*
 * Lighthouse testing: